eternnoir/VSTools/README.md

 # VSTools
-Easy use Visual Studio msbuild with python.
+Easy use Visual Studio msbuild, nuget, fortify with python.